TanmayMudgal619/UntitledComics/README.md

 You can also read comics without Login Just go Incognito.

 # TODO
-Soon Explore Tab will provide Comics based on your Interests rather than some random Comics.
+Explore Tab should provide Comics based on user's Interests.

-The Icognito Mode will be optimized soon.
+The Icognito Mode should be optimized.

 # Done
 Random Comic Option.